RyanEuesden/HYT221-Raspberry-Pi/README.md

 MINUTES_BETWEEN_READS = 0.1
 # ---------------------------------
 ```
-Once the file is edited with your access key press ctrl-O to save and ctrl-x to exit the editor.
+Once the file is edited with your access key press ctrl-o to save and ctrl-x to exit the editor.

 To test the code is working type: